CAPT Nicholas J. Dienna

 Upon completion of S-3B FRS training in 2000, Commander Snowden was ordered to the Scouts of VS-24 based at NAS Jacksonville, FL.
 He deployed onboard USS ENTERPRISE in support of Operation SOUTHERN WATCH and Operation ENDURING FREEDOM in the weeks following 9/11.
 Upon completion of his tour with VS-24, he received orders to VFA-125 for Replacement Pilot training in the F/A-18C Hornet.

-Upon completion of Hornet transition training, Commander Snowden reported to the Mighty Shrikes of VFA-94, completing two deployments on board USS NIMITZ.
-In August 2006, CDR Snowden reported back to the Rough Raiders of VFA-125 as the Administration Department Head and instructor pilot.
+Upon completion of Hornet transition training, Captain Snowden reported to the Mighty Shrikes of VFA-94, completing two deployments on board USS NIMITZ.
+In August 2006, Captain Snowden reported back to the Rough Raiders of VFA-125 as the Administration Department Head and instructor pilot.
 In July 2007, CDR Snowden was ordered to the VFA-137 Kestrels where he served as a Department Head, deploying onboard USS ABRAHAM LINCOLN.

-In October 2012, CDR Snowden reported to VFA-25 as the Executive Officer and fleeted up to Commanding Officer in February 2014.
-Upon the completion of his command tour, CDR Snowden reported to the Eisenhower School of National Security and Resource Strategy.
+In October 2012, Captain Snowden reported to VFA-25 as the Executive Officer and fleeted up to Commanding Officer in February 2014.
+Upon the completion of his command tour, Captain Snowden reported to the Eisenhower School of National Security and Resource Strategy.

 Command Master Chief

 CMDCM Jonas D. Carter